Pratiksha605/monoZDocs/docs/monoZJet/hostcommunicationcommands.md

                     0
                     </div>
                     <div className="col col--10">
-                    Full sleep.
-Wake up triggered by raising HOST to BOARD_WKP(P407) Pin to HIGH.
-MCU will go to Full sleep mode after 5 sec of receiving +MZSLEEP: 0 URC and shall not take any MZ input via UART.
+                    Full sleep mode. monoZ:Jet will go to full deep sleep mode after 5 seconds of sending back +MZSLEEP: 0 URC to the host. monoZ:Jet cannot take MZ commands in this mode and wake up is triggered by raising HOST to BOARD_WKP(P407) Pin to HIGH or via power off/on.
                     </div>
                 </div>
                 <div className="row">